COMCIFS/comcifs.github.io/draft/powder_data_presentation.md

 ### Block identifiers/pointers

-In TvDL, blocks are connected using block pointers.
+In TVDL, blocks are connected using block pointers.
 Nothing in the present standard prevents the use of these pointers or identifiers in addition to `_audit_dataset.id`.